ThomasDuflot/Ceftriaxone-AAPS/README.md

 ### If you use data from this repository, please cite [GitHub Pages](https://pages.github.com/)

 ## **WARNING!**
 ### All results from this repository have been produced for research purposes only.
-Although they are based on models built from clinical data, they should not be used as a clinical tool!
+Although they are based on models built from clinical data, the authors disclaim all responsibility for their use.